Spomky-Labs/defuse-generator/README.md

 ## How to use ##

-Your classes are ready to use?
-Have a look at [How to use](doc/Use.md) to use your exception manager with an OAuth2 server.
+Take a look at [How to use](doc/Use.md) to use this random string generator.

 ## Contributing